Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Evaluation

-Concerningly, the results also show high rates of failed detections, especially for $NC_{300}$ which was trained with the highest $w_i$ value.
-We noticed that failed detections were background-specific, i.e., they did not occur at similar rates for all background textures but were instead concentrated around those with seemingly high visual contrast.
-For each image, we quantified its contrast intensity using local RMS (standard deviation of pixel YUV values, computed at small patches throughout the image and then averaged); the two images with the highest local RMS --- the grass texture image in the third row, second column in Figure 5 (top), and the tile image at the bottom left corner --- coincided with those that produced the most failed detections.
-(If we omit these two images from our analysis, the drop rate decreases to 1.30\% for $NC_{100}$, 4.67\% for $NC_{200}$, and 8.15\% for $NC_{300}$.)
-This fact may possibly be used to caution users when they attempt to create Ninja Codes from cover images with overly high visual contrast.
+The results also show high drop rates for Ninja Codes, especially for those created using the $NC_{300}$ encoder.
+We noticed that failed detections were background-specific --- they did not occur at similar rates for all texture images, but were instead concentrated around those with high visual contrast.
+For each image, we quantified its contrast intensity using local RMS (standard deviation of pixel YUV values, computed at 32$\times$32 patches throughout the image and then averaged); the two images with the highest RMS (the tile and grass images shown on the top row in Figure 5, left) coincided with those that produced the most failed detections.
+Once we omit these two images from our analysis, the drop rate decreased to 1.30\% for $NC_{100}$, 4.67\% for $NC_{200}$, and 8.15\% for $NC_{300}$.
+This fact may possibly be used to caution users when they attempt to generate Ninja Codes from cover images with overly high visual contrast.

-Furthermore, we noticed that a number of failed detections were caused by faulty retrieval of code ID, i.e., the Ninja Code had been successfully located but the decoder failed to recover the embedded message in full.
-This suggests that the drop rate may be alleviated by employing error correction, using part of the 36-bit message as check symbols.
-To test this, we created an alternative set of $NC_{300}$ codes where 12 of the 36 bits were designated as check symbols, and implemented Reed-Solomon error correction to repair corrupt bits (if any) after decoding.
-While this has the effect of reducing the number of unique IDs that can be represented --- to approximately 16.8 million from 68.7 billion --- subsequent testing (conducted in the same manner as the earlier tests) yielded a significant decrease in drop rate, to 6.00 from 11.10.
+Furthermore, we found that the majority of failed detections were caused by faulty message retrieval, i.e., the Ninja Code had been successfully located but the decoder failed to recover the 36-bit ID in full.
+This suggests that the drop rate may be reduced by employing error correction, using part of the 36-bit string as check symbols.
+To test this, we prepared an alternative set of $NC_{300}$ codes where 12 of the 36 bits were designated as check symbols, and implemented Reed-Solomon error correction to repair corrupt bits (if any) after decoding.
+While this has the effect of decreasing the number of unique IDs that can be represented (to approximately 16.8 million from 68.7 billion), subsequent testing revealed a sizable reduction in drop rate, to 6.00 from 11.10.

-Overall, the results show that Ninja Codes can be detected with impressive accuracy, with a few caveats: the tendency to struggle with high-contrast background textures, and the possible need to employ error correction (hence reducing data capacity) when using encoders with strong artifact suppression.
+Overall, the results show high detection performance for Ninja Codes, with several caveats: the tendency to struggle with high-contrast texture images, and the possible need for error correction if opting for strong artifact suppression.